 “If blockchain technology is used in an ethical way, then all industries could reap the benefits of it.
 If used by an authoritarian government, however, it can be a dangerous tool,” she stresses, adding that for example this can be felt in industries such as insurance.

 “The situation is more tricky when it comes to insurance.
 Depending on who has access to the healthcare data, insurance premiums might increase in cases where insurance companies have real-time access to more healthcare data, making healthcare more expensive for patients.
 This is where the role of governments and regulators should come into play and safeguard a fairer, less exploitative usage of blockchain technology to the benefit of the patients,” Jovanova tells The Recursive.

-According to Mesanovic, with all of these examples, when it comes to blockchain technology and its mainstream adoption though, people should not just talk about Bitcoin, Ethereum, bear and bull markets for instance.
+According to Mesanovic, with all of these examples, when it comes to blockchain technology and its mainstream adoption, people should not talk just about Bitcoin, Ethereum, bear and bull markets, for instance.
 They need to brainstorm and discuss improved blockchain use cases that contribute to security, transparency, auditability, traceability, cost reduction, and efficiency.

 “Blockchain technology has the potential to change how we do business fundamentally, run organizations, and manage our lives.
 But what are the steps to making mainstream adoption happen and dealing with specific issues related to blockchain technology and digital assets in general?
 Education, education, education, and then everything else,” Mesanovic concludes.